metoppv/improver/doc/source/metadata/Principles.rst

 Namespacing is implemented using a double underscore to maintain CF conformance whilst clearly identifying the namespace part of the attribute name.
-For example, the "ssp" is used as statistical post-processing namespace, with the attributes in this namespace prefixed by ``spp__``.
+For example, "ssp" is used to denote the statistical post-processing namespace, with the attributes in this namespace prefixed by ``spp__``.
 At present this is only used for a single attribute ``ssp__relative_to_threshold``, which takes one of the four values: